 Christmas is finally here!
 Food, carols, parties, plum cake, fairy lights, the big pine tree spruced up with ornaments – ah, the joy of the season, there’s nothing quite like it!
 Except, that’s not all that Christmas is truly about, is it?

 We all know facts like – ‘December 25th was the day Jesus Christ was born’.
-We know the story of the ‘wise men’ and who brings presents every year for kids.
+We know the story of the ‘Wise Men’ and who brings presents for kids every year.
 But take a gander at the following questions to really test your Christmas trivia knowledge!

 - Which are the traditional colours of Christmas?

 - How many ‘Wise Men’ were there and what gifts did they bring with them?

 - What’s the most popular ornament that is placed on top of the Christmas tree?

 - Who is the man behind the story of ‘Santa Claus’?

 - Name Santa’s original reindeer (Nope, Rudolph isn’t one of them!)!